 This goes deeper than whether the quotes are correct.
 Are the theological conclusions drawn from the text actually warranted?
 Does the content's doctrine align with historic Christian orthodoxy?

 The baseline here is Nicene orthodoxy, the theological consensus shared by Catholic, Protestant, and Orthodox traditions for over 1,600 years.
-The content does if it contradicts what the ecumenical creeds affirm about the Trinity, the incarnation, the resurrection, or other foundational doctrines, that is a significant flag.
+The content does not need to match a specific denomination's positions.
+But if it contradicts what the ecumenical creeds affirm about the Trinity, the incarnation, the resurrection, or other foundational doctrines, that is a significant flag.

 Contextual Fidelity